joshbegley/nyt-latest/README.md

 `The former president did not mention Mr. Robinson, the state’s embattled Republican nominee for governor, whom he once called “Martin Luther King on steroids.”`\
 https://nytimes.com/2024/09/21/us/politics/donald-trump-mark-robinson-rally.html

-**Canadiens training camp: Josh Anderson's transformative summer, Armia things are back and more**\
+**Canadiens training camp: Josh Anderson's transformative summer, Joel Armia things are back**\
 `Anderson wanted to move past his difficult season.
 To do so, he had to relive it and realize it wasn't as bad as he thought.`\
 https://nytimes.com/athletic/5784186/2024/09/21/canadiens-training-camp-josh-anderson-armia/